Monopoles and Landau-Ginzburg Models I: Gauged Landau-Ginzburg Models

 \part{Gauged Landau-Ginzburg Models}

-In this part, we generalize the setup from the previous section by allowing an abelian group $G$ act on the K\"{a}hler manifold $M$.
-In this case, we obtain the gauged Witten equations \eqref{generalized-vortex-equation} as the replacement of the Floer equation \eqref{P-holo}.
-Theorem \ref{point-like-solutions} and Theorem \ref{exponential-decay} are analogue of Theorem \ref{T1.2} and Theorem \ref{T1.3} in the finite dimensional case; their proofs are presented in Section \ref{1.4} and Section \ref{1.5} respectively.
+In this part, we generalize the setup from the previous section by allowing an abelian Lie group $G$ act on the K\"{a}hler manifold $M$.
+In this case, we obtain the gauged Witten equations \eqref{generalized-vortex-equation} as the generalization of the Floer equation \eqref{P-holo}.
+Theorem \ref{point-like-solutions} and Theorem \ref{exponential-decay} are the analogue of Theorem \ref{T1.2} and Theorem \ref{T1.3} in the finite-dimensional case; their proofs are presented in Section \ref{1.4} and Section \ref{1.5} respectively.